-ENG 22 with grade C or better or placement at ENG 100, and MATH 103 with grade C or better or placement at least MATH 119/135; or consent.
+ENG 22 with grade C or better or placement at ENG 100, and MATH 82 with grade C or better or placement at MATH 103 or higher, or consent.

 ETRO 106: Circuit Analysis II

 Studies Ohm's law, Kirchoff's laws, Thevenin's theorem, and maximum power theorems as applied to AC circuits and waveforms.
 Reinforces troubleshooting and circuit analysis skills.
 Introduces magnitude and phase, rectangular and polar forms for sinusoids, impedance, and power vectors.
 Studies time domain and frequency domain solutions for capacitive and inductive circuits.
 Demonstrates high pass, low pass, band pass, and band stop filter circuits.